 Painting your home windows is a labor of love requiring the patience of a saint.
-However, painting the window trim of exterior windows can significantly enhance the curb appeal of your home.
+However, painting the window trim of exterior windows can significantly enhance your home’s curb appeal.
 Depending on the condition of your windows, painting just the exterior of the frames can take half the time it takes to paint the whole house.
 Proper preparation is the key to every successful home improvement project.
 Read on to find out how to prepare and paint your home windows if you choose to do it yourself.

 Can You Paint Your Home Windows?

-The short answer is yes, you can paint both inside and outside home windows.
-This is true for wood window frames, vinyl window frames, and aluminum window frames.
+The short answer is yes.
+You can paint both inside and outside home windows, including wood, aluminum, and vinyl window frames.
 However, as we stated above, proper preparation is key before diving in.

 Water-based paint can be used on all types of frames.
 However, WBPs are especially good for windows with wood trim.
 Here are some of the advantages of water-based paint:

-Water-based paint, compared to other paints, is much better for the environment.
+Water-based paint is much better for the environment than other paints.
 WBP contains fewer Volatile Organic Compounds.
-Also, water-based paint does not contain lead, heavy metals or chrome.
+Also, water-based paint does not contain lead, heavy metals, or chrome.

 Longevity